San7o/how-to-root-samsung-galaxy-j5/README.md

 ## 3. Enjoy the power

 Now that you are root you can do a bunch of cool things like wipe out everything and install gentoo.
-A more useful thing would be to isntall an adblocker (i suggest `adAway`) so that you can actually read blogs and news in peace.
+A more useful thing would be to install an adblocker (i suggest `adAway`) so that you can actually read blogs and news in peace.